alwell/Presentations/PITCHME.md

-### Research Communities 6/11/17
+### Research Communities 13/11/17

-- What is your question?
-- How is the Enquiry/intervention both an “action” and “research” at the same time?
+- What is the differences between qualitative and quantitative data?

+- Which data collection methods will you be using?
+Why?

-- What literature have you found to support your intervention?
+- What literature have you found to support your choice of data collection methods?

-- Consideration given to how primary data capture can support the action research active intervention.
-- Ethics of data capture
+- What other data collection methods can you use?
+Why are they important / relevant?
+(Class / school / local data)

 ---

-- What is your Question?
-- How is the Enquiry/intervention both an “action” and “research” at the same time?
+- What is the differences between qualitative and quantitative data?

-Share ideas in pairs

 ---

-- What literature have you found to support your intervention?

-Share literature in pairs
+- Which data collection methods will you be using?
+Why?
 ---

-- How can data capture support the action research active intervention?

-Share literature in pairs.
+- What literature have you found to support your choice of data collection methods?

 ---

-## What are the Ethics of data capture?
+- What other data collection methods can you use?
+Why are they important / relevant?
+(Class / school / local data)

 ---

- ### For next week bring in school/class/local data
+- Design draft survey / questionnaire / interview questions and collect feedback from the group.
+Do your questions need refining?
+Will the responses giving you the information that you are trying to collect?